-This Bridge Vertical Clearance Trip Planner is a guide for vertical clearances, but because of physical changes to highways
+This Bridge Vertical Clearance Trip Planner is a guide for vertical clearances, but because of physical changes to

-pavement overlays, lane reconfiguration, etc, it cannot be guaranteed.
+etc.), new construction, pavement overlays, lane reconfiguration, etc., it cannot be guaranteed.
 As stated on all permits

 in accordance with state law, the operator is responsible to identify, navigate and clear all obstructions.

 WAC 468-38-070 states,

 It is the responsibility of the permit applicant to check, or prerun, the proposed route and provide for safe maneuvers

 around the obstruction or detours as necessary.

 For permitting purposes, the permit applicant is identified on the permit in the field titled “Company Name”.